demelianenko/CCNA_201-300/CCNA 200-301 Chapter 8.md

 ### Native vlan mismatch

 Because the switch wont add headers to the native vlan, if the 2 switch's have 2 different vlans configured for example Switch A has vlan 1 and Switch B has vlan 2 after sending the packet switch B will forward the frame to vlan 2 because it assumes its the native one.
-SO make sure the Native vlan matches on the switches
+SO make sure the Native vlan matches on the switche